HenrisonTao/ftx_grid_trading_bot/README.md

 ## Getting Started
 The program is suggested to run in the Linux platform; also, you need to edit some parameters before program start.
 Follow the behind steps.
+**you should prepare the enough USD and spot for grid trading buying and selling .
+Futures do not need to prepare enough spot to sell.
 1. Edit some config settings in `setting.json.example` and rename it to `setting.json`.
 2. Run program
 ```